RDBALL/reading-notes2/editors-and-terminal-navigation.md

-# Choosing a Text Editor and Navigating the Terminal
+# Text Editors and Navigating the Terminal

 ### **Text Editor:** Software that allows you to edit basic text